Lake Drive Multi-Use Pathway

 Lake Drive is a unique and popular feature of the Town of Georgina because of its beautiful, natural setting following the shoreline of Lake Simcoe.
 Concerns have long been expressed that the narrow and curving roadway of many portions of Lake Drive poses problems for the mix of pedestrians, cyclists and motorists.
 The Town is taking action to improve the safety and utility of Lake Drive for all users, while amplifying the value of Lake Drive as a local asset.

-The one-way traffic and multi-use pathway was implemented over the summer months and Lake Drive returns to two-way traffic during the remainder of the year.
+The one-way traffic and multi-use pathway are implemented seasonally during the summer months.
+Lake Drive returns to two-way traffic during the remainder of the year.

 Seasonal one-way vehicle traffic will travel west-to-east, from North Gwillimbury Park towards Dalton Road.

 Yes.
-Emergency services, waste collection, school buses, and Canada Post adjusted their routes to make sure services continue as usual.
+Emergency services, waste collection, school buses, and Canada Post adjust their routes to make sure services continue as usual.

-Emergency and service vehicles (like those doing road work or tree trimming) were allowed to use the multi-use pathway when needed.
+Emergency and service vehicles (like those doing road work or tree trimming) are allowed to use the multi-use pathway when needed.
 This mitigates emergency response time impacts and allows regular maintenance to continue.

 Emergency vehicles will be able to travel on Lake Drive East in these ways: